jxmot/github-label-manager/README.md

     * Import additional labels to a repository's label list
     * *TBD*

+This application is not intended to be deployed for *multi-user* scenarios.
+It is intended to assist an *individual* in the task of managing GitHub issue labels across a number of repositories.
+Each user(*repository owner/collaborator*) will require their own separate installation of this application.
+This application can be hosted either locally or on an Internet accessible web server.
+However the latter is *not recommended* unless sufficient security has been implemented.

+Label data files can be shared between users.
+Those files do not contain and GitHub user or repository information.
+However in situations where label data files are automatically saved the file names will contain a repository name.

+All data files are kept on the server where the application is ran from.
+They will be found in the `./data` folder.

 ## Initial GUI Design

 *A wireframe is your friend....* and time is well spent making one.
 And *Mock ups* are a good alternative.